Cubs vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs have an implied victory probability of 44.4% according to the moneyline set for this matchup.
+- The Cubs have an implied victory probability of 51.2% according to the moneyline set by oddsmakers for this matchup.

-- Chicago and its opponents have gone over the total this season in 61 of its 115 opportunities.
+- Chicago and its opponents have hit the over in 61 of its 116 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!